COALAIP/specs/coala-ip/README.md

 #### The LCC Entity Model

-*Note: having knowledge of the LCC Entity Model is not vital for understanding the later contents of this specification; the Entity Model is a meta-model used by the LCC to model their actual ontology---the LCC Rights Reference Model.*
+*Note: Knowledge of the LCC Entity Model is not vital to understand this specification.
+The Entity Model is a meta-model used by the LCC to model their ontology, the LCC Rights Reference Model.*

 The [LCC Entity Model](http://doi.org/10.1000/285) (LCC EM) is a generic data model the LCC uses to define more specific data models, like the [LCC Rights Reference Model](http://doi.org/10.1000/284) (LCC RRM).
-In a nutshell, the LCC EM specification defines a `Entity` model that is composed of five attribute types:
+The LCC EM specification defines an `Entity` model composed of five attribute types:

-- **Category:** Categorizes the Entity (e.g. Language=iso3166-1a2:EN ("English"))
+- **Category:** A broad category the Entity belongs to(e.g. Language=iso3166-1a2:EN ("English"))
-- **Descriptor:** Names the Entity (e.g. Name="Andy Warhol")
+- **Descriptor:** The name of the Entity (e.g. Name="Andy Warhol")
-- **Quantity:** Quantifies the Entity (e.g. Height=20cm)
+- **Quantity:** A numeric value related to the Entity (e.g. Height=20cm)
-- **Time:** Times the Entity (e.g. DateOfCreation=1999)
+- **Time:** A time or date related to the Entity (e.g. DateOfCreation=1999)
-- **Link:** Links the Entity (e.g. "Andy Warhol" ---isCreator---> "32 Campbell's Soup Cans")
+- **Link:** Links the Entity to another Entity (e.g. "Andy Warhol" ---isCreator---> "32 Campbell's Soup Cans")

-Each of these attributes are also represented as models in the specification and, together with unidirectional links, they make up the actual `Entity` model.
-An `Entity` itself can be linked to other `Entities` bidirectionally, as the attached figure shows:
+These attributes are each represented as models in the specification and, together with unidirectional links, make up the actual `Entity` model.
+An `Entity` can be linked to other `Entities` bidirectionally, as the attached figure shows:

 ![](media/f1.png)

-The `Entity` model's attributes are deliberately chosen to be generic so that more complex data models like the LCC RRM can be built on top.
+The attributes of the `Entity` model are designed to be generic so more complex data models like the LCC RRM can be built on top.

 **Sources:**